codedthinking/bead-demo-rsecon/miklos2.md

 # Case Study From Our Research Lab

+## What bead Does NOT Do

+### Not a code runner
+- You run your own code
+- Python, R, Stata, SQL - doesn't matter

+### Not a file sharing system
+- File system stores your files
+- Sharing it with others is your responsibility (but can be easily automated)

+### Only requirement:
+- Works with flat files on file system
+- Files not too big (20GB works fine)

 ## Case Study From Our Research Lab
 - Used since 2017 in our research groups: CEU MicroData, MACROMANAGERS.eu
     - internally